learn-co-curriculum/routing-nested-resources-reading/README.md

 However, as a general rule, you should only nest resources one level deep and ensure that you are considering Separation of Concerns even in your routing.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/routing-nested-resources-reading'>Routing and Nested Resources</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/routing-nested-resources-reading'>Routing and Nested Resources</a> on Learn.co and start learning to code for free.</p>